mymggithub/headless-kali-pi/README.md

 ```
 You will need to fill in the details `[device name here]` necessary.
 Then

+I have videos that have helped me throw this [raspberry pi headless](https://core-electronics.com.au/tutorials/raspberry-pi-zerow-headless-wifi-setup.html) and [kali linux headless](https://www.youtube.com/watch?v=4SeVEWXkW30) (Caution second one was not that great)
 ```
 sudo chmod 766 interfaces
 sudo nano interfaces